It's time for my students to make a guess: Where is the class they are meeting for the first time via Skype?

 There is silence in the classroom as my fifth graders crane their necks toward the screen.

 This is what it sounds like when 23 students engage in what is known as Mystery Skype.
 The idea is incredibly simple, but how it unfolds can be downright magical.
-When else can you see students using all of their background knowledge, tech savvy and common sense just to figure out where someone is in the world?
+When else can you see students using all of their background knowledge, communication skills and common sense to figure out where someone is in the world?

 The investigation begins